 The Continuing Florida Aviation System Planning Process (CFASPP) is comprised of nine regional committees and one statewide committee whose members include aviation professionals and other transportation/planning experts from across the State.
 Those stakeholders provide the input necessary to keep the FASP as current and modern as possible through continual revisions and updates.
 CFASPP also provides an opportunity to continually monitor the aviation environment and determine the development requirements to best meet projected aviation demands.
 Through regular meetings, these committees help to provide regional and statewide input critical to the ongoing enhancement of the Florida Aviation System.

-The Florida Statewide Economic Impact Study was prepared as part of an element of the FASP, and has been routinely updated as conditions in the State warrant.
-The study provides an estimated, annual economic impact on the economy of the state of Florida associated with 19 commercial service airports, 102 public-use general aviation airports, and 11 military aviation facilities.
+The Florida Statewide Aviation Economic Impact Study was prepared as part of an element of the FASP and has been routinely updated every four to five years.
+The study provides an estimated, annual economic impact on the economy of the State of Florida associated with 20 commercial service airports, 110 public-use general aviation airports, and 11 military aviation facilities.
 Economic benefits are expressed as direct, indirect, and induced (multiplier) impacts.
 Direct impacts are those associated with on-airport businesses, airport construction, and airport management.
 Indirect impacts are those associated with off-airport activity such as Florida visitor spending.
 Induced impacts are those created when this initial direct and indirect spending recirculates through the Florida economy.
 The study expresses economic impacts in terms of total economic activity (output), employment, and payroll.
-The Florida Statewide Economic Impact Study is a crucial document for increasing awareness of the significance of aviation’s role in Florida’s statewide economy.
+The Florida Statewide Aviation Economic Impact Study is a crucial document for increasing awareness of the significance of aviation’s role in Florida’s statewide economy.

-You may contact the Aviation Program Development Manager for additional information.
-The most recent Executive Summary, Technical Report, and the individual Airport Economic Impact Summary Reports are available at the Florida Statewide Economic Impact webpage.
+You may contact the Aviation Planning Administrator for additional information.
+The most recent Executive Summary, Technical Report, and the individual Airport Economic Impact Summary Reports are available at the Florida Statewide Aviation Economic Impact webpage.

 Guidebook for Airport Master Planning